Aurornis 4 months ago

 There is no "goodwill".
 Bluesky's plan (from day one!) has been to create something that could have been used by Twitter to keep them as the gatekeeper of the data while removing them from any liability for custody.
 They know that their moat is on their expensive indexer and they will not take any measure that gives this power to end users.

-• pfraze 18 hours ago
+• pfraze 4 months ago

 One of our current projects is to create a partial sync model so that self hosted appviews can be run more cheaply.
 After that, it’s really just the cost of physics

-• toyg a day ago
+• toyg 4 months ago

 Surprised why?
 A culture based around systems with privileged "root" and "admins" was always going to be fundamentally hierarchical.
 It was an accident of history that the network layer ended up getting developed in locations with a more horizontal culture (which partly explains why our network protocols are so loose and insecure).
 It took a big, conscious effort (Free Software) to force open at least some elements of it.